Hanzo253/pokemon-generator/README.md

 | When -  The user sends a GET request with a pokemon's id                        |
 | Then - The pokemon that has the corresponding id has their information returned |

-10. As a user, I can update any of my pokémon's information except moves
+10. As a user, I can update any of my pokémon's information

 | Acceptance Criteria                                                              |
 |----------------------------------------------------------------------------------|